patrick-kidger/signatory/README.rst

 *********
 Signatory
 *********
-High-performance computations of the signature transform for PyTorch, on both CPU and GPU, including backpropagation.
+Efficient computations of the signature transform for PyTorch, on both CPU and GPU, including backpropagation.

 What is the signature transform?
 --------------------------------
 If you're reading this documentation then it's probably because you already know what the signature transform is, and are looking to use it in your project.
-But in case you've stumbled across this and are curious what all the fuss is about...
+But in case you've stumbled across this and are curious what this 'signature' thing is...

-The 'signature transform' is a transformation that does a particularly good job extracting features from streams of data.
-Check out `this <https://arxiv.org/abs/1603.03788>`__ for a primer on its use in machine learning, as a feature transformation.
-Then have a look `here <https://arxiv.org/abs/1905.08494>`__ for a more in-depth look at building it into neural network models, as an arbitrary layer anywhere within a neural network.
-It's pretty cool.

-In brief: the signature of a path determines the path essentially uniquely, and does so in an efficient, computable way.
-Furthermore, the signature is rich enough that every continuous function of the path may be approximated arbitrarily well by a linear function of its signature; it is what we call a ‘universal nonlinearity’.
-Now for various reasons this is a mathematical idealisation not borne out in practice (which is why we put them in a neural network and don't just use a simple linear model), but they still work very well!
+The 'signature transform' is a transformation that takes in a stream of data (often a time series), and returns a collection of statistics about that stream of data.
+This collection of statistics determines the path essentially uniquely, in an efficient computable way.
+Furthermore it is rich enough that every continuous function of the input stream may be approximated arbitrarily well by a linear function of its signature; the signature is what we call a 'universal nonlinearity'.
+If you're doing machine learning then you probably understand why this is such a desirable property!

+In principle it's quite similar to the Fourier transform: it's a transformation that can be applied to a stream of data, which extracts certain information.
+The Fourier transform describes frequencies; the signature most naturally describes *order*.
+That is, the order of events, potentially in different channels, is a particularly easy thing to understand using the signature.

+Now sadly the universal nonlinearity property requires the whole, infinite, signature: this doesn't fit in your computer's memory.
+The solution is actually incredible simple: truncate the signature to some finite collection of statistics, and then embed it within a nonlinear model, like a neural network.
+The signature transform acts as a pooling function, doing a provably good job of extracting information.

+Check out `this <https://arxiv.org/abs/1603.03788>`__ for a primer on its use in machine learning, just as a feature transformation.
+Meanwhile `this <https://arxiv.org/abs/1905.08494>`__ gives a more in-depth look at integrating it into neural neural networks.

+(Meanwhile if you're a kernel or Gaussian Process sort of person then see `here <http://jmlr.org/papers/v20/16-314.html>`__ for using signatures with kernels, and `here <https://arxiv.org/abs/1906.08215>`__ for using signatures with Gaussian Processes!)

 Installation
 ------------
 Available for Python 2.7, Python 3.5, Python 3.6, Python 3.7.

 Requires `PyTorch <http://pytorch.org/>`__.
-Tested with PyTorch version 1.0.1, but will probably work with other versions as well.
+Tested with PyTorch version 1.0.1, but should probably work with all recent versions.

 Install via ``pip``: